Hobbes74/XCOM-Terrain-Pack/README.md

 For the individual history of all these terrains and their original authors, please read the AUTHORS part of this document, which lists the different versions of the terrains made over the years for the original game, UFO2000 and OpenXCom.

 Since the UFO2000 open source project doesn't have a working repository anymore, the Terrain Pack also contains a specific UFO2000 folder with the .zip files of the terrains that were released and distributed for the project, and that were being hosted at Hobbes' old Area 51 site as the Map Depot.
-This will allow UFO2000 players to keep playing them in the future and for XCom modders to keep using and adapting them to other terrains.
+This will allow OpenXCom and UFO2000 players to keep playing them in the future and for XCom modders to keep using them to other terrains.

 Finally, there is a folder called 'Modding Tools' which contains all the necessary XCom editors, tools and documentation that were used to create these terrain mods.